-- Study skill techniques that enable anyone willing to work hard to pass the course are taught in class. - This class uses the Writing Workshop Method, which provides time and help in class to improve your writing. - o Peer conferences plus individual conferences with the teacher. - Essays going through several drafts - o Essays must have gone through the writing process (assigned drafts) to be accepted for grading. - o Essays submitted through Canvas. - Essays may be required to be submitted electronically and in hard copy to be eligible for grading. - Electronically submitted essays do best saved as a pdf. - All essays use MLA format.
-This will be gone over in class. - Classroom: oral discussions, journals, quizzes, essay structure and practice. - Journals: Each journal assignment is related to an assigned reading.
-Minimum length is two paragraphs, with each paragraph having a minimum of seven sentences. - Class is taken to the Writing Lab to work on their essays the last class prior to the essay due date.
+- Study skill techniques that enable anyone willing to work hard to pass the course are taught in class. - This class uses the Writing Workshop Method, which provides time and help in class to improve your writing. - o Peer conferences plus individual conferences with the teacher. - o Essays go through several drafts - o Essays must have gone through the writing process (assigned drafts) to be accepted for grading. - Essays are submitted through Canvas. - Essays may be required to be submitted electronically and in hard copy to be eligible for grading. - Electronically submitted essays do best saved as a pdf. - All essays use MLA format.
+This will be gone over in class. - Classroom: oral discussions, journals, quizzes, essay structure and practice. - There are essays tests and exams.
+See the class calendar at the end of this syllabus. - Journals: Each journal assignment is related to an assigned reading.
+Minimum length is two paragraphs, with each paragraph having a minimum of seven sentences. - All essays and journals must be word processed.
+No personal computer is needed.
+Use the college computer labs.